Gerard Norton

-Gerard Ross 'Toys' Norton (7 September 1915 - 29 October 2004) was a South African recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Captain Gerard Ross 'Toys' Norton (7 September 1915 - 29 October 2004) was a South African recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Educated at Selborne College, East London (where he acquired his nickname) he was a keen sportsman excelling at cricket, rugby and tennis.
 After school, he joined Barclays Bank at Umtata.
 After a short spell in the Johannesburg branch of the bank, he returned to East London.
 The hostel at Selborne College is named in his honour.